lordmulder/HashSet/README.md

 * `EEXIST`
   The given key was *not* inserted into the hash map (again), because it was already present.
-  Nonetheless, the value associated with the existing key has been updated!
+  Nonetheless, if `update` was non-zero, the value associated with the existing key has been updated.

 * `ENOMEM`
   The key could *not* be inserted, because the required amount of memory could *not* be allocated.